craftercms/docs/source/security/processes.rst

 --------------------------------
 Securing your CrafterCMS Install
 --------------------------------
 CrafterCMS installations are pre-configured with default values.
-To have a secure installation, remember to change the pre-configured default values.
-For more information, see :ref:`change-the-defaults`.
+To secure your installation, you must change the pre-configured default values.
+For more information, see :ref:`system-admin-security`.